ZilAds/reports/README.md

-# Transparency Reports
+# Transparency
-Weekly Reports will be here in PDF format
+Performance peports will be available here in PDF format